Dachigam National Park: Flora

-The mountain sides below the tree line are wooded.
-Most of this coniferous forest consists of broad leaf species.
-Interspersed between these are alpine pastures, meadows, waterfalls and scrub vegetation with deep gullies, locally known as Nars, running down the mountain face.
+The mountainsides below the tree line are wooded.
+Most of this coniferous forest consists of broadleaf species.
+Interspersed between these are alpine pastures, meadows, waterfalls, and scrub vegetation with deep gullies, locally known as Nars, running down the mountain face.
 Most of the grasslands and meadows, except in the harsh winters, are covered with coloured flowers.
-Located high among its interiors is the Marsar lake from which flows the Dagwan river.
-This river flows all the way down to, and past, the lower region where it runs along the only proper road in the park and is also known for its fish population, the trout.

 Fauna

 The main animal species that Dachigam is known for is the hangul, or the Kashmir stag.
 Other species include: